lilygrierjil/lily-de-zoomcamp-final-project/README.md

 - How many crimes have been reported to police in Memphis, TN?
 - What is the distribution of different crime categories (e.g., Motor Vehicle Theft, Assault, etc.)?

-Because this is a large dataset that gets updated daily, this project also presents a batch processing solution to ingest the latest data each day.
+Because this is a large dataset that gets updated daily, this project also presents a batch processing solution to ingest the dataset each day.
 This allows for effective data processing and a regularly updated dashboard.

 ## About the Pipeline